tireminnanzi/HomeExp/README.md

              - Acknowledge the database update
              Frontend:
              - log the activity in the browser log
+         - Read all categories in order to setup the cateries buttons
          - Command "delete all the data" from the red button int he upload data page Backend must:
              - Delete all expenses, keeping the category database untouched